-The house sparrow is a popular backyard visitor with a black or gray cap, dark throat, pale abdomen, and brown and black streaked back and wings.
-Female birds also have streaks but are more pale and buff overall, with a paler bill and prominent buffy eyebrow.
+The house sparrow is a common backyard visitor with a black or gray cap, dark throat, pale abdomen, and brown and black streaked back and wings.
+Female birds also have streaks but are paler and buffer overall, with a paler bill and prominent buffy eyebrow.
 Introduced to North American in New York in the 1850s, house sparrows are now abundant across the continent.

 07 of 08

 The house finch is a bold bird with a tan body, heavily streaked abdomen, and red eyebrow, forehead, and throat.
 A red strawberry patch is also visible on the rump.
 Male birds may also be yellow or orange on rare occasions, but female house finches are buff and tan without the brighter colors.

 House finches easily visit feeders and will eat seeds and scraps.
 They are also attracted to bird baths and will readily nest in available birdhouses.